 If you have got a car though, and some time on your hands, you can exit the M1 at Calga and head along Tourist Drive 33 and the World Heritage-listed Great North Road.
 This route offers some beautifully wild scenery and a chance to stop off at the historic little town of Wollombi as well as the very informative and enjoyable Australia Walkabout Wildlife Park.

 From Newcastle, it’s less than an hour by car though again, if slow travel is your thing, a nicer way to go might be to take one of the river boats that sail up the Hunter River from the centre of Newcastle, where you can jump off at the towns of Singleton or Maitland and maybe hire a car or bike from there.

 Cessnock is the starting point for most visits to the Hunter Valley.
 It is the area’s largest town and gets very lively at weekends.
-You’ll find some high quality restaurants here including the 221 Restaurant and Bar at the Royal Oak Hotel, an award winning establishment that lives up the hype, and the even more famous Muse Restaurant about ten minutes north of Cessnock at Pokolbin.
+You’ll find some high-quality restaurants here including the 221 Restaurant and Bar at the Royal Oak Hotel, an award-winning establishment that lives up to the hype, and the even more famous Muse Restaurant about ten minutes north of Cessnock at Pokolbin.

 It is also a base for many tour companies offering everything from hot air ballooning, sky-diving, and bush walking to the classic Hunter Valley wine and food tours.